skymill/cumulus/docs/cumulus.rst

                             first
       --events              List events for the stack
       --list                List stacks for each environment
+      --outputs             Show output for all stacks
-      --validate-templates  Validate all templates for the environment --undeploy            Undeploy (DELETE) all stacks in the environment
+      --validate-templates  Validate all templates for the environment --undeploy            Undeploy (delete) all stacks in the environment.
+Use --force to skip the safety question.

 Stack naming
 ------------